Transform Your Space: 20 Best Air-Purifying Plants for You!

 Dragon Tree

-Watering: Dagon trees are drought-tolerant, so they can easily survive without water for a specific time limit.
+Watering: Dragon trees are drought-tolerant, so they can easily survive without water for a specific time limit.
 Water them in 2-3 weeks, letting the soil dry up to 2-3 inches from the top.
 Then, water them with distilled water to avoid yellow leaves.

 Weeping Fig